lngr/lngr.github.io/_posts/2014-09-02-literature.md

 * [The LMAX disruptor](http://martinfowler.com/articles/lmax.html): Entry in Martin Fowler's bliki.
 The LMAX disruptor a high-performance, single-threaded messaging architecture for the JVM that for a financial application handles up to 6 million order per second.
 Even if such scalability is way out of scope of most projects, you should be aware of it.
 * [NServiceBus](https://github.com/Particular/NServiceBus): The most popular service bus for .NET.
 If you are going to use CQRS+ES in a C# project, you should look at this.

+# Updates to this post

+* 2015-07-15: Added Gabriel Schenker's blog series on Event Sourcing.